ShivamBhosale/100DaysOfCode/index.md

 ## Day 32 - Indian Vehicular Data Analysis
 I performed a simple data analysis using a dataset from kaggle and predict the selling price of the vehicle based on different factors.

+## Day 33 - Exploratory Data Analysis - Terrorism
+As a part of my day 33 of #100DaysOfCode challenge, I performed data analysis on global terrorism dataset.